Andy Ellis (rugby union): Career

 In 2005 Ellis played in the New Zealand under-21 side.
 His Super 14 rookie year saw him oust All Black Kevin Senio from the Crusaders starting line-up.
 Ellis missed the 2006 Super 14 Final after sustaining a knee injury in the semi-final against the Bulls.

 Although injury meant Ellis was unavailable for the 2006 All Blacks tests against Ireland and Argentina, he was later named to make his All Black debut against England at Twickenham.
 For the 2007 Rugby World Cup Ellis was selected ahead of Wellington halfback Piri Weepu.

 After the 2011 Rugby World Cup Ellis wasn't selected for the All Blacks Squad again until 2015 against Samoa in Apia, as Tawera Kerr-Barlow was out for the 2015 Super Rugby season and both Aaron Smith and TJ Perenara had played in the 2015 Super Rugby Final.

 Personal life

 Ellis attended Burnside High School from 1997 to 2001.

 He is the eldest of three children to Sue and Greg Ellis.
 He has two siblings: Amanda and Simon.

 Ellis married his wife, Emma Bainbridge, in 2007, after a seven-year relationship.
-In December 2009 they had a daughter, Scarlett.
+In December 2009 they had a daughter, Scarlett and in 2014 a son named Arthur.

 In 2018 Ellis helped launch Gravity satellite internet for rural New Zealanders with no traditional access to broadband.